xavierchia/xavierchia.github.io/_posts/2022-04-21-hustlers-dreamers-schemers.md

 categories: lists
 ---

-Like most people I love stories about people who did everything they could to make it happen.
+Like most people I love hustle stories about people who did everything they could to make it happen.

 ## Real